amiltonwong/RoboND-DeepLearning-Project/writeup.md

 ![image_patrol_non_targ][image_patrol_non_targ]

 The performance of the model is measured by true-positive ratio and  Intersection over Union (IoU) metric.
-The final score of the model reached 0.411516123844, which is above the required score of 0.4.
+The final score of the model reached 0.425226889836, which is above the required score of 0.4.

 ### Limitations
 - The IoU for the target becomes extremely low when the target is far away from the quadcopter.
-The IoU score in this situation  (0.22494295392225377) is less than 1/3 of the score with folloing_images (0.9129568744909774).
+The IoU score in this situation  (0.2570857875114857) is less than 1/3 of the score with following_images (0.9116736698114096).
 This is the bottleneck of the performance of the model on the final score.

 - Although the model architecture is not limited to human segmentation, we have to train the model with other datasets in order to follow other objects (dog, cat, car, etc..).
 If correct images and labels are provided, the model should be able to segment other objects without changing its architecture.